rachel-gamble/fs-journal/quizzes/week01.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->

 ```
-the flex property affects how the text, objects, or whatever is being selected is presented on the screen.
-It controls if the element selected is aligned, centered, spaced evenly, or positioned to the left/right, top/bottom, ect.
+The flex property affects how text, objects or whatever is being selected is presented on the screen browser.
+It tells the computer if the selected element is aligned, centered, spaced evening, or positioned to the right or left.
+It also informs the computer if the flexbox takes up only a certain percent of the screen, remains the original size, or fleshes out to the edges of the screen.
 ```

 **11.** What `CSS` properties affect the size of a box model?